-Most of the S. guianensis trees also accumulated starch during the transition months between dry and wet season, which also had a very marginal negative impact on the stem growth during the upcoming wet season (p=0.10, r2=0.38, Fig. 7).
-For this species, it was not clear when trees consumed more starch.
-During the peak of the wet season for instance, about half of sampled individuals consumed starch while half of them accumulated it, but it was also not related with stem growth.

-We observed that starch mass was related to annual stem growth, but there were differences between storage strategies.
-The storage-growth trade-off was still distinguishable for the fiber-storing species D. microcarpa, which showed a marginal negative relationship between the starch mass in February 2020 and the annual growth calculated from February 2019 to February 2020 (p=0.11, r2=0.31, Fig. 8).
-This trade-off is stronger (p=0.08, r2=0.30) if we consider only the mean growth during the growing season and compare it with the starch content in February.
-This means that trees that grew slower during 2019 accumulated more starch, suggesting a higher priority for starch storage in this fiber-storing species.
-The parenchyma-storing species showed positive correlation between annual growth and starch content during the dry season.
-For instance, O. leucoxylon showed a positive relationship between starch content in May 2019 (transition time between the wet and the dry seasons) and the annual stem growth (p=0.088, r2=0.4), while S. guianensis showed it during August 2019 (p=0.003, r2=0.76, Fig. 8).
+We observed that starch mass from the whole tree core was related to annual stem growth, but there were differences between storage strategies.
+The storage-growth trade-off trend was still distinguishable for the fiber-storing species D. microcarpa, which showed a not significant negative relationship between the starch mass in February 2020 and the annual growth calculated from February 2019 to February 2020 (p=0.11, r2=0.31, Fig. S4).
+There is more statistical support for a significant relationship but it is still very marginal (p=0.08, r2=0.30) if we consider only the mean growth during the growing season and compare it with the starch mass measured in February.
+The semi-deciduous/parenchyma-storing species (S. guianensis) showed positive correlation between annual growth and starch mass during the dry season (August 2019, p=0.003, r2= 0.79, Fig. S4), and it also showed a positive correlation between annual growth and starch content in the wet season (February 2020, p=0.05, r2=0.51, Fig. S4).
+Evergreen/parenchyma-storing species (O. leucoxylon) showed a marginal positive relationship between starch content in May 2019 (transition months between the wet and the dry seasons) and the annual stem growth (p=0.088, r2=0.4, Fig. S4).